JavierGonzalezAlvarez/rust_back_front_yew/README.md

-# writing the back and the front ni rust with activeweb and yew
+# writting the back and the front ni rust with activeweb and yew

 # back with activex-web & posgres
 $ cargo --vesion